jingwei-li/Unfairness_ABCD_process/KRR/README.md

 `/.../matchANDsplit/` is the directory containing split folds of the whole population.
 It is the output directory of `../match_split/ABCD_match_and_split.m`. `train_allAA_randWA` is the name of a subdirectory under `/.../matchANDsplit/` which contains split folds of all AA + random WA.
 This subdirectory is the output directory of `../match_split/ABCD_create_subfold_allAA_randWA.m`.

 ### Test the subopopulation-trained model on matched WA

+Calculate predicted behavioral scores and prediction accuracy of matched WA for the KRR models trained only on all AA + random WA.

 Use `ABCD_KRR_test_allAArandWAmodel_on_matchedWA.sh` to calculate out-of-sample prediction accuracy of matched WA when KRR models were trained on all AA + random WA.
 Input arguments of `ABCD_KRR_test_allAArandWAmodel_on_matchedWA.sh` are the same with that of `ABCD_KRR_test_allAArandWAmodel_on_matchedAA.sh`.